KhronosGroup/3D-Formats-Guidelines/KTXDeveloperGuide.md

 ### Transcode Target Selection (RGB and RGBA)

 - By design, ETC1S is a strict subset of ETC1 so transcoding it to ETC formats is always preferred.
-Single-slice textures should be transcoded to ETC1 RGB while dual-slice textures should be transcoded to ETC2 RGBA.
+Single-slice textures should be transcoded to [ETC1 RGB](#etc1-rgb) while dual-slice textures should be transcoded to [ETC2 RGBA](#etc2-rgba).
   > **Note:** ETC1 RGB is a strict subset of ETC2 RGB.

   > **Note**: On platforms that support only ETC1, applications could transcode each ETC1S slice to its own ETC1 texture and use two texture samplers simultaneously.

-- On desktop GPUs without ETC support, applications should transcode to BC7.
+- On desktop GPUs without ETC support, applications should transcode to [BC7](#bc7).
   > **Note:** BC7 always supports alpha channel.
 For opaque (single-slice) ETC1S inputs, the reference transcoder produces BC7 blocks with alpha values set to `255`.

-- On older desktops without BC7 support, RGB (single-slice) textures should be transcoded to BC1, while RGBA (dual-slice) textures should be transcoded to BC3.
+- On older desktops without BC7 support, RGB (single-slice) textures should be transcoded to [BC1](#bc1-s3tc-rgb), while RGBA (dual-slice) textures should be transcoded to [BC3](#bc3-s3tc-rgba).

-- Transcoding to PVRTC1 is also supported but should be used only if other options are not available.
+- Transcoding to [PVRTC1](#pvrtc1-1) is also supported but should be used only if other options are not available.
-  > **Note:** The reference PVRTC1 transcoder supports only textures with power-of-2 dimensions.
+  > **Note:** Most platforms and the reference PVRTC1 transcoder support only textures with power-of-2 dimensions.

+  > **Note:** Apple platforms may reject non-square PVRTC1 textures.

-- In an unfortunate situation where the platform supports none of aforementioned compressed texture formats, ETC1S data could be decoded to uncompressed RGBA.
+- In an unfortunate situation where the platform supports none of aforementioned compressed texture formats, ETC1S data could be decoded to [uncompressed RGBA](#uncompressed-formats).

 ![ETC1S Target Format Selection Flowchart](figures/ETC1S_targets.png)

 ### Transcode Target Selection (Red)

-- As with RGB data, ETC1 is the most preferred option.
+- As with RGB data, [ETC1 RGB](#etc1-rgb) is the most preferred option as it provides lossless transcoding.
   > **Note**: Green and blue channels will have the same value as red during sampling.

-  > **Note**: EAC R11 may be used when sampling from semantically unused channels (Green and Blue) is required to return zeros and texture swizzling is not supported.
+  > **Note**: [EAC R11](#eac-r11) may be used when sampling from semantically unused channels (Green and Blue) is required to return zeros and texture swizzling is not supported.

-- On desktop GPUs without ETC1 support, applications should transcode to BC4.
+- On desktop GPUs without ETC1 support, applications should transcode to [BC4](#bc4).
   > **Note**: Green and blue channels will return zeros during sampling.

-- On very old desktops without BC4 support, applications should transcode to BC1.
+- On very old desktops without BC4 support, applications should transcode to [BC1](#bc1-s3tc-rgb).
-  > **Note**: Green and blue channels will have the same value as red during sampling.
-If possible, applications should prefer sampling from green channel of the transcoded texture as it may experience slightly less loss from transcoding.
+  > **Note**: Blue channel will have the same value as red during sampling.
+Green channel will have a slightly different value because BC1 uses more quantization bits for it.

-- Transcoding to PVRTC1 should be used only if other options are not available.
+- Transcoding to [PVRTC1](#pvrtc1-1) should be used only if other options are not available.
   > **Note:** The reference PVRTC1 transcoder supports only textures with power-of-2 dimensions.

+  > **Note:** Apple platforms may reject non-square PVRTC1 textures.

   > **Note**: Green and blue channels will have the same value as red during sampling.

-- As a last resort, ETC1S data could be decoded to uncompressed R8 or RGBA8 pixels.
+- As a last resort, ETC1S data could be decoded to uncompressed [R8](#r8) or [RGBA8](#rgba8) pixels.

 ![ETC1S Target Format Selection Flowchart](figures/ETC1S_targets_red.png)

 ### Transcode Target Selection (Red-Green)

-- Since Red-Green ETC1S textures contain two independently-encoded slices, EAC RG11 is the most preferred option.
+- Since Red-Green ETC1S textures contain two independently-encoded slices, [EAC RG11](#eac-rg11) is the most preferred option.
   > **Note**: Blue channel will return zero during sampling.

-  > **Note**: On platforms that support only ETC1, applications could transcode each ETC1S slice to its own ETC1 texture and use two texture samplers simultaneously.
+  > **Note**: On platforms that support only ETC1 RGB, applications could transcode each ETC1S slice to its own ETC1 RGB texture and use two texture samplers simultaneously.

-- On desktop GPUs without ETC support, applications should transcode to BC5.
+- On desktop GPUs without EAC RG11 support, applications should transcode both slices to a single [BC5](#bc5) texture.
   > **Note**: Blue channel will return zero during sampling.

-- As a last resort, ETC1S data could be decoded to uncompressed RG8 or RGBA8 pixels.
+- As a last resort, ETC1S data could be decoded to uncompressed [RG8](#rg8) or [RGBA8](#rgba8) pixels.

 ![ETC1S Target Format Selection Flowchart](figures/ETC1S_targets_red_green.png)